druid-io/druid-io.github.io/_posts/2013-08-30-loading-data.md

 ---

 ## About Druid ##
-Druid is a rockin' analytical data store capable of interactively querying big data as it updates in realtime.
-Druid drives the Metamarkets platform and Metamarkets is committed to developing Druid in open source.
+Druid is a rockin' exploratory analytical data store capable of offering interactive query of big data in realtime - as data is ingested.
+Druid drives 10's of billions of events per day for the [Metamarkets](www.metamarkets.com) platform, and Metamarkets is committed to building Druid in open source.

+To learn more check out the first blog in this series [Understanding Druid Via Twitter Data](http://druid.io/blog/2013/08/06/twitter-tutorial.html)

 Checkout Druid at XLDB on Sept 9th https://conf-slac.stanford.edu/xldb-2013/tutorials#amC